Diomedes of Thrace: Mythology

 Other versions of the story claim that Heracles was accompanied by a band of volunteers to assist in acquiring Diomedes' mares.
-Rather than wrestling Diomedes alone Heracles entrusts the mares to a young boy named Abderos.
+Rather than wrestling Diomedes alone Heracles entrusts the mares to his lover Abderos.
 While Heracles and his men defeat Diomedes and his Bistone army, young Abderos is unable to control the mares and is killed in the process.
 Heracles, grieved by the fate of Abderos, builds a city named Abdera in his name.
 Other versions also may include the addition of a chariot.
 Either Heracles attaches the mares to his chariot to tame them or he takes them along with the chariot of Diomedes.

 Namesake

 Diomedes Lake in Antarctica is named after Diomedes of Thrace.